dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 Encode a supported Dart object into a JSON-formatted string with `JSON.stringify()`.

-Only objects of type list, map, string, int, double, bool, or null can be encoded into JSON.
+Only objects of type List, Map, String, int, double, bool, or null can be encoded into JSON.
+List and Map objects are encoded recursively.

 {% highlight dart %}
 #import('dart:json');